nw2190/Arch_Install/README.md

 ```
 -->

-To grant the user sudoer privileges, run the commands:
+To grant the user sudo privileges, run the commands:
 ```console
 $ pacman -S vim
 $ visudo